langchain-ai/langgraph/docs/docs/cloud/quick_start.md

         langgraph
         langchain_anthropic

-4. The `langgraph.json` file is a configuration file that describes what graph you are going to host.
-It is important to note that you can host multiple graphs at a time.
-In this case we only host one: the compiled `graph` object from `agent.py`, but we could have defined multiple different graphs within `agent.py` to host, or written multiple python files to each host one or more graphs.
-Each graph you wish to host should have a unique identifier.
+4. The `langgraph.json` file is a configuration file that describes what graph(s) you are going to host.
+In this case we only have one graph to host: the compiled `graph` object from `agent.py`.

     ```json
     {